gaogaotiantian/viztracer-vscode/README.md

 ## Source code explorer

 An "Open in VSCode" button will be displayed above the original source code.
 Click to open the source code in VS Code.

+Or you can double click the function slice to open the source code.

 Source code will always be opened in Column One, so you can do side-by-side view.